OlivierSohn/hamazed/imj-game-hamazed/BACKLOG.md

 - if terminal size is too small, pause the game and display a message

-- make inter-level animation time independent of compute / render time -> keep "the last time world evolution was rendered" in worldEvolution to not make deadlines based on current time
+- make inter-level animation time independent of compute / render time -> keep "the last time world evolution was rendered" in UIEvolutions to not make deadlines based on current time

 - when expanding, invert animation order between frame and infos